ajoberstar/graclj/notes-for-gradle.md

 ## JVM

-- Using "resources" as the language name sames a little broad.
-How do other platforms with similar needs name their equivalents? e.g. HTML files, images, etc. for a JS-pipeline.
 - How do you plan to compose variants on binaries (or in general)?
     - Best example is binaries that reflect multiple platform variants
     - e.g. Scala will have a Scala platform and a Java platform variant (I see a comment reflecting this in master)
 - Why is EmptClasspath noted as temporary?
 Seems like we need some
-- Is it true that you can't add declare/resolve any dependencies that aren't just other Library components within the same multi-project build?
+- Need third-party dependency support.

 ## Clojure